-Pursuant to FCEG 32.02 of the Falls County Employee Guidelines, I am filing this grievance as I believe I have been discriminated against for the following reason(s): 1.
-Race, sex, age, color, national origin, religion, or disability (as defined by the Americans with Disabilities Act and the authorities interpreting the said Act).
+Pursuant to I believe I hav CEG 32.02 of the Falls County Employee Guidelines, I am filing this grievance as I been discriminated against for the following reason(s):

+1. 2.
+3. 4.
+The following with Falls Con Race, sex, age, color, national origin, religion, or disability (as defined by the Americans with Disabilities Act and the authorities interpreting the said Act).
 Retaliation for reporting or opposing such discrimination referenced in number one above.
-Retaliation based on the filing of a workers compensation claim, or participation in proceedings relating to a workers compensation claim, or Retaliation for reporting illegal conduct of another.
-4. The following is a statement of my grievance, which I hereby request be reviewed in accordance with Falls County procedures.
-Name:Position: Department:Immediate Supervisor: The action resulting in this grievance took place on (date): The statement of my grievance is as follows (continue with additional pages as needed): (signature)
+Retaliation based on the filing of a workers compensation claim, or participation in proceedings relating to a workers compensation claim, or Retaliation for reporting illegal conduct of another. g is a statement of my grievance, which I hereby request be reviewed in accordance unty procedures.

+Name: Position:

+Immediate Supervisor:

+ulting in this grievance took place on (date):

+of my grievance is as follows (continue with additional pages as needed):

+Turouskana u tom to the second of the secon

+Per Career Seeman agreement

+at tamasan,

+THE RELEASE AND ADDRESS OF THE PROPERTY OF THE

+or in the contract of the cont

+Haife I am 1.
+1. Language

+errace. (signature)